lac-dcc/lif/README.md

 }
 ```

 Let A = [0, 0, 0, 0] and B = [0, 0, 0, 0].
 In this case, the loop body will be executed _N_ times.
 Now, let A' = [1, 0, 0, 0].
-When calling `comp` with A' and B, since the first test _A[i] != B[i]_ already fails the loop body will be executed only once and the function will then return.
-Hence, if _N_ is large, the execution time of this function w.r.t the first input will be much bigger than the execution time for the second input.
-This large difference can, for example, be used by an external observer to retrieve informations related to those inputs.
+When calling `comp` with A' and B, since the first test _A[i] != B[i]_ already fails, the loop body will be executed only once and the function will then return.
+Hence, if _N_ is large, the execution time of this function w.r.t the first input will take longer than the execution time for the second input.
+This difference can, for example, be used by an external observer to retrieve informations related to those inputs.